Learn Salem’s History

 Bonne Map

-Captain John Carnes and a Shipload from Sumatra
+Captain John Carnes Returns with a Shipload from Sumatra

 Old illustration and article about an elephant on board